xaur/decred-news/journal-template.md

 ## Network

-{ _Hint: "Network" tracks key "health" metrics of the fundamental infrastructure._
+This section tracks key health metrics of the fundamental infrastructure.

+{

 _Sources:_